rafiwardak2003/angular2-aot/README.md

 This is a simple example on how to achieve ahead of time compilation with Angular2 using Webpack 2 and the AotPlugin for Webpack.
 There's also an example of how to achive async module loading.
-For a complete skeleton of Angular2 (with Webpack 2, lazy loading, AOT), use my fork of the angular class repo.
+For a complete skeleton of Angular2 (with Webpack 2, lazy loading, AOT), use my fork of angular2-webpack-starter.

 ## Steps To Run
 `npm install`